LiamGev/Program4/README.md

 # Share a meal Programmeren 4

-# endpoints for this API
+# Endpoints for this API
   This API is hosted on Railway.
+  This API uses an online database with users that can add meals to the database.
+The API uses JWT authentications on most of the endpoints available.

   # Login Endpoints
     https://deafening-position-production.up.railway.app/api/auth/login